awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 1. Choose the **Summary** tab, and then choose **Save to PDF**\.
 The database migration assessment report is saved as a PDF file\.
 The PDF file contains both the summary and action item information\.

    You can also choose **Save to CSV** to save the report as a CSV file\.
-When you choose this option, the AWS SCT creates three CSV files\.
+When you choose this option, AWS SCT creates three CSV files\.
 These files contain the following information:
    + A list of conversion action items with recommended actions\.
    + A summary of conversion action items with an estimate of the effort required to convert an occurrence of the action item\.
    + An executive summary with a number of action items categorized by the estimated time to convert\.